-Now, this shouldn’t be one of those situations where your power supply is getting hot all of a sudden.
+This shouldn’t be one of those situations where your power supply is suddenly getting hot.

 It can worsen as the PSU ages, but generally, it would have been getting hot from day one.

-Check the requirements of your system, and make sure that you have a power supply matched accordingly.
+Check your system’s requirements and ensure a power supply is matched accordingly.

 I usually like to get a PSU with a bit of extra power above what’s required to ensure that the PSU stays cool and works with less strain.

-It will usually result in a longer-lasting PSU and allow some extra flexibility if you decide to upgrade components later that require more power.
+It will usually result in a longer-lasting PSU and allow some extra flexibility if you upgrade components that require more power later.

 I have written an article all about knowing whether or not you need a new power supply if you’d like more information.

-In more recent years, manufacturers have intelligently decided that the PSU should draw air in from outside the case directly instead of inside the computer.
+Recently, manufacturers have decided that the PSU should draw air in from outside the case directly instead of inside the computer.

 Older case designs had PSUs draw air in from inside your computer case.
-The internal temperature of the system had to be low enough for the PSU to provide proper cooling for itself.
-Which was a difficult task to accomplish.
+The system’s internal temperature had to be low enough for the PSU to provide proper cooling, which was difficult.

-This design was terrible, as using warmer air from inside a PC case wouldn’t result in efficient cooling.
+This design was terrible.
+Using warmer air inside a PC case wouldn’t result in very efficient cooling.

 The overspill of heat from the PSU could cause even further heat inside the computer case.

-It’s especially important if your PSU does use the internal air of your computer to cool, that you have adequate cooling inside your case.
+It’s especially important if your PSU uses your computer’s internal air to cool that you have adequate cooling inside your case.

-You will have to ensure plenty of air is taken in and moved out consistently.
+You must ensure plenty of air is taken in and moved out consistently.

-An aging power supply is another reason for PSU overheating.
-As the PSU ages, it becomes less efficient and generates more heat from its internal components.
+An aging power supply is another reason for a PSU that overheats.
+As it ages, it becomes less efficient and generates more heat from its internal components.

-With this, lowered expectations of a PSU meeting its specification becomes evident.
+With this, lowered expectations of a PSU meeting its specifications become evident.

 There are excellent power supplies made by manufacturers like Seasonic that offer a ten-year warranty, but for the other PSUs on the market, you’d want to look at replacing them after around five years.

-In less common situations a component, like a motherboard, for example, can have a failing SMD component that causes an abnormal load just enough not to send your PSU into protection.
+In less common situations, a component, like a motherboard, can have a failing SMD component that causes an abnormal load just enough not to send your PSU into protection.

 It can draw more current than usual, thus taking up more power from your PSU than it usually would.

-PSUs generally have effective protection mechanisms that detect abnormal load and shut themselves off to prevent damage.
+PSUs generally have effective protection mechanisms that detect abnormal loads and shut themselves off to prevent damage.

-However, in some rare cases, a faulty component or semiconductor can cause extra power use and generate more heat as a result.
+However, in some rare cases, a faulty component or semiconductor can cause extra power use and generate more heat.
 For example, faulty regulators.

 It may be harder to detect because everything can function perfectly normally for some time before the problem becomes more apparent.

-This has a lesser chance of a cause for PSU overheating, but worth a check over, not just for this problem.
+This has a lesser chance of causing PSU to overheat, but it is worth a check-over, not just for this problem.

 Go through your entire system, everywhere a connector is associated with the PSU, and make sure everything is firmly pressed into place.

-Look out for small gaps between connectors that indicate something isn’t seated fully.
+Look for small gaps between connectors that indicate something isn’t seated fully.

 With many PSUs, the fan usually only starts spinning when sufficient heat is generated from the PSU.

-To test it, keep an eye out for fan rotation when the PSU heats up.
+To test it, watch for fan rotation when the PSU heats up.

-If it doesn’t spin up or spins up too slowly for the heat being generated, then something is either wrong with the fan itself or with the controller that determines its speed.
+If it doesn’t spin up or spins up too slowly for the generated heat, something is wrong with the fan or the controller that determines its speed.

-This can be extremely handy and can cut down the diagnosing time by a lot.
+This can be very handy and greatly cut the diagnosing time.

 This is true for all computer components in general.
 But for this article, we will focus on the PSU.

-Having higher ambient temperatures in a room can significantly increase your PSUs temperature.
+Higher ambient temperatures in a room can significantly increase your PSU’s temperature.

 It becomes way more difficult for fans to keep components or heatsinks cool under these conditions.

-In this case, try and move your computer to a cooler room, install an air conditioner or look at other ways to reduce the heat in the room.
+In this case, try to move your computer to a cooler room, install an air conditioner, or look at other ways to reduce the heat in the room.

-To eliminate other components in your system overheating, we need to make sure your fans are doing their job.
+To eliminate other components in your system overheating, we must ensure your fans are doing their job.

-It could be affecting your PSU temperature somehow, so it’s a good idea to make sure that your PC’s internal temperature is reasonable.
+It could be affecting your PSU temperature somehow, so it’s a good idea to ensure that your PC’s internal temperature is reasonable.

 Some computer case fans rely on the BIOS to setup up the fan temperature speed curve.
-See if something isn’t adequately set, or try resetting your BIOS to optimum defaults.
+If something isn’t adequately set, try resetting your BIOS to optimum defaults.

 If the fans aren’t spinning up as they should, go back into the BIOS and adjust the fan speed settings until you are satisfied.

-If your case fans are controlled by software that runs in your operating system, ensure the temperature speed profiles are adequate.
+If your case fans are controlled by software in your operating system, ensure the temperature speed profiles are adequate.

-And unfortunately, if you live in a hotter climate, fans are going to make a bit of noise when your computer is working harder.
+And unfortunately, if you live in a hotter climate, fans will make a bit of noise when your computer works harder.

-If you look at the worst-case scenario, you’ll end up with a spare PSU if it doesn’t fix it.
+If you look at the worst-case scenario, you’ll have a spare PSU if it doesn’t fix it.

 This isn’t a bad thing.
-A fault PSU causes your whole system to be out of action, and it isn’t silly to have a spare.
+A faulty PSU causes your whole system to be out of action, and it isn’t silly to have a spare.

 It is also useful for other checks in the future when diagnosing other computer faults.
-For example, power supplies can cause a range of problems that might be hard to diagnose with a spare.
+For example, power supplies can cause problems that might be hard to diagnose with a spare.

 I thought it only fair to run over some examples causing overheating PSUs for laptops too.